Virgile34/last/README.md

 2. Run the app by typing `streamlit run app.py` in your terminal.

 3. Once the app is running, you can create and modify shapes using the interface.
-Adjust the physical properties and observe how the shape responds over time.

 ## Acknowledgements